lagotto/lagotto/docs/installation.md

 * [Deployment](/docs/deployment) if you are using Lagotto in a production system
 * [Setup](/docs/setup)

 Lagotto is a typical Ruby on Rails web application with one unusual feature: it requires the CouchDB database.
 CouchDB is used to store the responses from external API calls, MySQL (or PostgreSQL, see below) is used for everything else.
 The application is used in production systems with Apache/Passenger, Nginx/Passenger and Nginx/Puma.
-Lagotto uses Ruby on Rails 3.2.x, migration to Rails 4.x is planned for 2014.
+Lagotto uses Ruby on Rails 4.x.
 The application has extensive test coverage using [Rspec] and [Cucumber].

 [Rspec]: http://rspec.info/
 [Cucumber]: http://cukes.info/